DNS Records: How the Web Finds Your Server

 TTL: 3600

-The Google Workspace MX records shown here have two entries: the primary and the backup.
 Most business email providers give you two or three MX records to configure.
-Set them all, in order, even if you think you only need one.
+Set them all, in the correct priority order, even if you think you only need the primary server.
 If the primary provider has an outage, mail queues on the secondary server and delivers when the primary comes back online.
+Missing secondary MX records means mail is lost when the primary is unavailable.

 TXT Records: Verification and Policy Instructions

-TXT records serve two main purposes: domain verification and policy instructions for receiving mail servers.
+TXT records serve two main purposes: domain verification and policy instructions for receiving systems.

 Domain verification records prove you own the domain when setting up third-party services.
-Google Workspace, Microsoft 365, Mailchimp, and many other services ask you to add a TXT record to your DNS.
+Google Workspace, Microsoft 365, Mailchimp, and many other platforms ask you to add a TXT record to your DNS during setup.
 The record contains a unique string that the service generates.
-The verification process checks that the record exists in your DNS, confirming you control the domain.
+When the service queries your DNS and finds the matching record, it confirms you control the domain.

-SPF (Sender Policy Framework) records use TXT format to specify which mail servers are allowed to send email for your domain.
-This prevents email spoofing and is one of the three core email authentication methods alongside DKIM and DMARC:
+SPF (Sender Policy Framework) records use TXT format to specify which mail servers are authorised to send email for your domain.
+This prevents other servers from sending email that appears to come from your domain, a technique called email spoofing.
+SPF is one of three core email authentication methods alongside DKIM and DMARC.

 Name: @